How to Effectively Bypass the Codex Sandbox: A Developer's Guide

 # (Optional) define additional writable roots

-[sandbox_workspace_write].network_access = true allows Codex to make network calls when in workspace-write mode.
+approval_policy = "never" disables all approval prompts, and sandbox_mode = "danger-full-access" removes sandbox isolation.
+The [sandbox_workspace_write].network_access = true setting allows Codex to make network calls when in workspace-write mode.

 Testing the Sandbox Behavior

-# On macOS:codex
+# On macOS:

-sandbox macos --full-auto ls /
+codex sandbox macos --full-auto ls /

-# On Linux:codex
+# On Linux:

-sandbox linux --full-auto ls /These commands run arbitrary shell commands under Codex’s enforced sandbox policy, helping you observe what is and isn’t permitted.
+These commands execute arbitrary shell commands under Codex’s enforced sandbox policy, helping you understand what is permitted and what isn't.

 Risks of Bypassing the Codex Sandbox

-With bypass enabled, Codex can:
+When the bypass is enabled, Codex can:

-Use bypass only when:
+Use the bypass feature only when:

-- You're running Codex in a secure, isolated VM or Docker container
+• You're running Codex in a secure, isolated VM or Docker container.

 Known Vulnerabilities & Bug History of the Codex Sandbox